jamp-scp28/djangoreact/README.md

 # FullStack Django-React Web Application (Not longer maintained)

-Web application develop to handle examns and follow-ups of Covid19 cases.
+Web application develop to handle examns and follow-ups of Covid19 cases (originally forked from alenq1).

 Author
 --------